mendix/docs/content/en/docs/appstore/modules/oidc.md

 1. Select the scopes expected by your OIDC IdP.
 The standard scopes are `openid`, `profile`, and `email`, but some IdPs may use different ones.
     * If you need refresh tokens for your end-users, you also need the `offline_access` scope.
     * Add other scopes as needed.
-1. Select your user provisioning flow.
+1. Select your user parsing.
 By default, this module will use standard OpenID claims to provision end-users in your app.
 Also included is a flow that uses the standard UserInfo endpoint in OIDC, which is useful in the case that your IdP uses "thin tokens".
 You can set up user provisioning by setting the following standard flows:

 | Default Microflow | Use |
 | --- | --- |